bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 : A single binary byte.

 Unn
 : An unsigned integer of "nn" bits length.
+Normally these will multiples of 8 bits like: U8, U16, U32, U64.

 VarInt
 : A sequence of 1 to 9 bytes that represents a 64 bit unsigned